 started working at your usual time or not;

 managed to concentrate on tasks and avoid context-switching;

 didn’t spend too much time engaging with distracting apps.

-Please note that Productivity analysis is only available for PRO users.
+Please note that Productivity analysis is only available for Premium users.
 The message is based on your data from RescueTime.

 What this message is about

 Productivity analysis takes into account your computer and/or phone activity from the previous workday and scores how efficient your day was based on 3 smart productivity metrics: Productive time, Focus, and Schedule.
 To get your activity data, we use a screen time tracker RescueTime — read more about how it works here.

 Over time, our algorithm will learn your baseline.
 For example, if you typically work 5 hours a day but barely clocked in 3 yesterday, your Efficiency score will decrease.
 But, if you start regularly working fewer hours, the algorithm will adapt and learn not to lower your Efficiency score.

 It will take approximately 3 weeks to train the algorithm.